squatconf/manifest/README.md

 ## Who is behind this?

 The inception of SquatConf was at [LXJS](http://2014.lxjs.org/).
-It was a great conference, and the organisation did an amazing job, and after the final day of the event we ended up with [dominictarr](https://github.com/dominictarr), [joates](https://github.com/joates) and [I](https://github.com/gorhgorh) talking about autonomous self driving boats when this idea came to life.
+It was a great conference, and the organisation did an amazing job, and after the final day of the event we ended up with [dominictarr](https://github.com/dominictarr), [joates](https://github.com/joates) and [I](https://github.com/gorhgorh) talking about autonomous self-driving boats when this idea came to life.
 Now the idea matured and some folks ([mmalecki](https://github.com/mmalecki), [nathan7](https://github.com/nathan7), [no9](https://github.com/no9), [substack](https://github.com/substack), ...) are in the loop now.

 ## Okay, so you're a bunch of idealists, running a 10-people conference in a dump.

-What you'll get out of SquatConf is in the end exactly what you want to put into SquatConf.
+What you'll get out of SquatConf is in the end exactly what you to put into SquatConf.

 - Tickets will be donation-based.
 You want a cheap conference?
 Give us nothing.
 You want food?
 Contribute.
 - This won't be a 400-people event, but do you *need* that many people?